Sunday, March 26, 2006

 Amir Khan blasts journos and media in Tehelka: Bollywood actor on journalism, role of journalists in India

 Bollywood star Amir Khan's interview in Tehelka is being discussed because of his straightforward answers and strong criticism of the media.

-One just can't ignore Amir Khan's interview in Tehelka.
-The sight of Khan's men mistreating journalists at his marriage was still fresh in my mind and at first glance I though he is acting smart.
-(Though I believe journos should not try to intrude private parties without invitation).
+The sight of Khan's men mistreating journalists at his marriage was still fresh in my mind and at first glance I though he was acting smart.

 The interview with Shoma Chaudhury is spread on three pages.
-Amir says that he reads just Hindu, Express and watches only DD for news.
+Amir says that he reads just The Hindu, Indian Express and watches only DD for news.

 On the investigative prowess of journalists who do stings like sex life of an actor, Amir has spoken a lot.
 Particularly, the shooting of militants soon after any terrorist attack.

 "I realise that somehow authorities very conveniently find one or two people within hours or days of the attack (like Varanasi blasts) and kill them in shootout.What I want to know is why can't they do that before.
 Is it so easy to find a criminal?